bernabasy/ride-royale-front-end/README.md

 ### 🔭Future Features

 - [ ] Authentication and authorization: This will allow users to create accounts and log in to the app.
-It will also allow users to create and manage their own cars and reservations .
+It will also allow users to create and manage their own cars and reservations.
 - [ ] Dark mode: This will allow users to switch to a dark theme for the app.
 - [ ] Ratings: This will allow users to rate cars and leave reviews.
 - [ ] Search bar: This will allow users to search for specific topics or keywords within the app.